Everybody loves a wonder goal and over the years, the Premier League has gifted spectators with a wide range of jaw-dropping efforts.

 The goal: Hugo Rodallega got Wigan’s first season under Roberto Martinez off to a perfect start as he dispatched a superb, looping 20-yard volley over Brad Friedel and into the top-left corner after Nicky Shorey’s misplaced header.

-A favourite for Fantasy Football team-mates, Rodallega (Bomb) — Wigan fans missed a trick by not calling him ‘Allega Bomb’ — left Wigan in 2012 to join Fulham before leaving for Akhisar Belediye and Trabzonspor.
-He is still playing in Turkey with Denizlispor.
+A favourite for Fantasy Football team-mates, Rodallega (Bomb) — Wigan fans missed a trick by not calling him ‘Allega Bomb’ — left Wigan in 2012 to join Fulham before leaving for Akhisar Belediye, Trabzonspor and Denizlispor.
+He left Turkey in 2021 to join Brazilian side EC Bahia.

 5. Maynor Figueroa (WIGAN vs Stoke 2009)